laminas-api-tools/api-tools-rest/README.md

 ##### Sub-key: `controller_class` (optional)

-An alternate controller class to use when creating the controller service; it **must** extend `ZF\Rest\RestController`.
+An alternate controller class to use when creating the controller service; it **must** extend `Laminas\ApiTools\Rest\RestController`.
 Only use this if you are altering the workflow present in the `RestController`.

 ##### Sub-key: `entity_class`

 The class to be used for representing an entity.
-Primarily useful for introspection (for example in the Apigility Admin UI).
+Primarily useful for introspection (for example in the Laminas API Tools Admin UI).

 ##### Sub-key: `route_name`